Seattle, Microsoft Target Energy Savings for Buildings in Pilot Project

 The analysis can also reveal where human oversights are leading to wasted energy.
 Large exhaust fans were turned on in a Microsoft parking garage to clear up odors stemming from a ruptured sewer pipe.
 But they were never turned off, Mitchel says, until the company deployed a similar technology on its campus that detected the anomaly.
 The Redmond campus energy efficiency effort—described as “Internet of Things meets Big Data”—has served as a template for the Seattle pilot project, Mitchel says.

 The city secured a $300,000 grant from the Department of Energy in 2011, funds that will cover startup costs for the participating buildings for three to six months, Geller says.
 After that, the building owners will pay a subscription fee for the service, with prices varying depending on the building size and complexity of systems, Geller says.
-He estimates it will be … Next Page »
+He estimates it will be a few thousand dollars a month for larger projects.

 Trending on Xconomy